sjmaple/lr-demo-provisioning/README.md

 Start a Tomcat cluster
 ----------------------

-* add a new server to LiveRebel by clicking 'add server'

 * in another terminal start the virtual machines, note that this takes a long time since Chef will run the provisioning scripts on each virtual machine and download the software that needs to be installed,